United World Colleges: The Colleges

 There are currently 18 UWC schools and colleges in operation, with an international office in London and Berlin.
-UWC Simón Bolivar was a member of the movement until its closing in 2012 by the Venezuelan regime.
+UWC Simón Bolivar was a member of the movement until its closing in 2012 by the Venezuelan government.

 The location and opening date (and, for those that joined the UWC movement after being founded as an independent institution, their joining year) for each United World College is given below: